20 People Share The Outrageous Reasons Why They Fired An Employee

 3. That is a huge nor/AskReddit

 Research indicates that employees who perceive their work environment as unstable are more likely to experience stress and anxiety.
-According to studies published in the Journal of Occupational Health Psychology, this instability can lead to higher turnover rates and lower job satisfaction.
+Studies published in the Journal of Occupational Health Psychology show this instability can lead to higher turnover rates and lower job satisfaction.

 When employees feel insecure, their performance may suffer, prompting irrational management decisions.